 Always ask for permission to touch the one seeking prayer.

 Always ask for permission to move ahead in a particular area of ministry.

-6. Ministry is always effected within the authorized limits set by the one in spiritual authority [Matt.
-21: 23ff].
+6. Prayer ministry is always effected within the authorized limits set by the one in spiritual authority, Matthew 21:23.

 All ministry is conducted within the limits set out by the Dunamis leadership.